 There is no traditional publishing firm to stop you from selling a supplementary online course that includes material from your book, starting a speaking career, re-releasing your book with a hardcover or audiobook, or even releasing an updated version of your book.

-You determine the trajectory of your book, ideas, and career when you self-publish.
+You determine the trajectory of your book, your ideas, and your publishing career when you self-publish.

-Though there are some benefits to traditional publishing, even some well-established authors admit that the joys of self-publishing outweigh a traditional publishing deal.
+Though there are some benefits to traditional publishing, even some well-established and successful authors admit that the joys of being an indie author outweigh a traditional publishing deal.

-Self-publishing allows you the freedom, money, community, and control to shape your life to become one you adore.
+Self-publishing allows you the freedom, money, community and control to shape your life into one that you adore.

 So, start writing your own bestseller today.